aryehof/dart-eventsubscriber/README.md

  The `EventSubscriber` widget will be notified and rebuilt when the [Event] occurs, allowing some changing aspect of an observed object to be displayed in your Flutter user interface.

+ Note: run the included Example project to see a working example.

 ---

 ### Contents